Belarusian literature: Early 20th century

 A new period started after the 1905 Russian Revolution, when the first Belarusian-language newspapers were established in Vilnius (Naša Dola and Naša Niva).
 They brought together a circle of writers, who were arguing for developing the Belarusian language and its literature (including Janka Kupała, Maksim Bahdanovič, Źmitrok Biadula, Maksim Harecki, Jakub Kołas).
 The Belarusian literature of the time combined elements of Romanticism, Realism and Modernism.

 World War I

 During World War I and the proclamation of the Belarusian People's Republic (1918), the key themes within the Belarusian literature were patriotism and common life.

 Interwar period

-After the establishment of the Byelorussian Soviet Socialist Republic (BSSR) in 1919, literary life in Belarus was concentrated around the magazines Maładniak (1923–1928) and Uzvyšša (1926–1931), which were published by a group of Belarusin writers.
+After the establishment of the Byelorussian Soviet Socialist Republic (BSSR) in 1919, literary life in Belarus was concentrated around the magazines Maładniak (1923–1928) and Uzvyšša (1926–1931), which were published by a group of Belarusian writers.
 Besides the authors from the previous periods (Źmitrok Biadula, Jakub Kołas), this was a period of active work of poets Michaś Čarot, Uładzimier Duboŭka, Petro Glebka, Aleś Dudar, and writers Maksim Harecki, Ciška Hartny, Jurka Vićbič and Kuźma Čorny.

-Outside of Belarus, Belarusian literature developed as well – in Vilnius, Kaunas, Prague (Michaś Mašara, Kazimier Svajak).
+Outside of Belarus, Belarusian literature developed as well—in Vilnius, Kaunas, Prague (Michaś Mašara, Kazimier Svajak).
 In 1934, the Union of Writers of BSSR was established in Minsk.

 The tradition of socialist realism appeared in the 1930s.

+Many writers perished in the 1937 mass execution of Belarusians.